 Accounting estimates and assumptions are made concerning the future and, by their nature, may not accurately reflect the related actual outcome.
+Share options and warrants are measured at fair value at the date of grant.
+The fair value is calculated using the Black Scholes method for both options and warrants as the management views the Black Scholes method as providing the most reliable measure of valuation.

 Contingent consideration, resulting from business combinations, is valued at fair value at the acquisition date as part of the business combination.
 The determination of fair value is based on key assumptions involving estimation of the probability of meeting each performance target and the timing thereof.
 As part of the acquisition of Lady Alice Mines Pty Ltd, contingent consideration with an estimated fair value of £296,536 was recognised at the acquisition date.
 See note 17 for further details.
 The Group is required to remeasure the contingent liability at fair value at each reporting date with changes in fair value recognised in accordance with IFRS 9.
+Therefore, as at 31 December 2020, the contingent consideration reflects an estimated fair value of £322,691.